 Usually presented in the form of an interactive dashboard, key performance indicator reports offer a digestible representation of critical internal functions, from sales and marketing to finance, fulfillment, and beyond.

-With interactive business KPIs, you will be able to get in touch with data in a way that gets real results - both retrospectively and in real-time.
-KPIs provides a panoramic snapshot of your business’s essential activities.
+With interactive business KPIs, you will be able to get in touch with data in a way that gets real results - both retrospectively and in real time.
+KPIs provide a panoramic snapshot of your business’s essential activities.
 We will go more in-depth about these types of tools and what you should expect before investing in one of them later in this post.
 But first, let’s look at some industry examples to put the power of these indicators into perspective.

 KPI Tracking In Action: 10 Real-World Dashboards

-Now that we’re clear on how tracking key performance indicators assist with enhanced organizational development and got a first glance into which tools today’s companies use to measure them, we’re going to look at 5 real-world dashboards that cover management, customer support, finances, logistics, and senior marketing so you can see in more detail how to track KPIs and add value in your business operations.
+Now that we’re clear on how monitoring key performance indicators assists with enhanced organizational development and got a first glance into which tools today’s companies use to measure them, we’re going to look at real-world dashboards that cover management, customer support, finances, logistics, and senior marketing so you can see in more detail how to track KPIs and add value in your business operations.